January 26, 2022

 Take some inspiration from this Grammarly general guide as an example.

-It does a fine job at presenting the solution, previewing its functionality, and explaining how it works.
+It does a fine job of presenting the solution, previewing its functionality, and explaining how it works.
 Visual cues combined with simple yet detailed explanations enhance the product’s appeal to the customer.

 If your micro-influencer knows how to showcase your product in an entertaining yet educational manner, give it a go.